ThreeMonth03/Pattern-Recognition-and-Machine-Learning/README.md

 Implement k-fold data partitioning and grid searching by numpy.

 ## Final project
-I train the Resnet50 and bagging theory to classify CAPTCHA.
+I train the Resnet50 with bagging strategy to classify CAPTCHA.